 These procedures use advanced technology—like radiofrequency, lasers, or controlled cooling—to target and eliminate fat cells or stimulate collagen production to tighten skin.
 Because the approach is gradual, you’ll likely need a series of sessions to see the full results.
 Think of it as a targeted way to enhance your shape without the incisions, anesthesia, or lengthy recovery associated with surgery.

-Your Surgical Options
+Your Guide to Surgical Procedures

 For those seeking a more significant and immediate transformation, surgical body sculpting might be the answer.
 These procedures, like liposuction or a tummy tuck, are designed to remove larger volumes of fat and excess skin in a single session.
 They are performed by a qualified surgeon and do involve incisions, anesthesia, and a dedicated recovery period.